mayamkay/mayamkay.github.io/_projects/1_project.md

 ---
 layout: page
-title: The Atacama Cosmology Telescope: Data Access for the Data Releases 4 and 5
+title: The Atacama Cosmology Telescope - Data Access for the Data Releases 4 and 5
 description: In order to facilitate ease of access to the data presented as part of these data releases, I led a project to develop a set of Jupyter IPython notebooks designed to introduce users to DR4 and DR5 and the tools needed to analyze these data.
 img: assets/img/act_notebooks.png
 importance: 1